torizon/torizon-image-build-env/README.md

-Definition is Work-in-Progress

-A container image providing an environment to build TordyOS
+### There are several ways to build torizon:

-You can build using
+1. You can build using
 ```
 $ docker run -it -e MACHINE=<machine-id> <image_name>
 ```